microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 Here's the result when this Page containing the button and teaching tip shown:

 ![A sample app with a teaching tip pointing at the save button.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](TeachingTipPointerSample.jpg)
+Note that the TeachingTip can appear anywhere in the element tree.
+In the above example it's located in a ResourceDictionary.
 The IsOpen property also enables teaching tip to be implemented with data binding.

 XAML